System-Electronics/astrial_tutorials/10-csi_mipi/README.md

 Connect you Raspberry Pi Camera to the CM4 Carrier board using either CAM0 or CAM1 port using RPI CAMERA CABLE STANDARD-MINI-300MM.
 ![RPI Camera connected to CM4 using adapter cable](images/RPi-Camera-CM4.jpg)

+Lastly, connect an HDMI monitor: for this tutorial, to see the video stream, you need to connect a display to the CM4's HDMI port.

 ### Copy the example script
 For this tutorial we are going to use a slightly modified version of the detection script that you will find on your newly flashed Astrial.
 The onlu difference is that we are going to use the `synchailonet` GStreamer component instead of the `hailonet` one.